Guidance on ‘phishing’ scams

 There are many different types of scams, with common ones claiming to be from banks, courier companies and Government departments.

 If you are in doubt about a call, hang up and confirm the number using known sources.
-If you receive a suspicious email at work, contact the IS Helpline for advice and guidance.
+If you receive a suspicious email at work, please follow the process outlined via this link and report it to the IS Helpline: Learning to avoid phishing

 Protect yourself